Andi-Lo/MulticolumnGallery/README.md

                                                         // However if you optimized them for the web, your programm
                                                         // might have removed the metadata header and removed those
                                                         // information.

-  "set_cache_on": "no"                                  // experimental, you should not turn this on yet.
 }

 ```